Guidance for police and emergency personnel

 The first people to arrive at an aircraft accident site can render valuable assistance to minimise injury and loss of life, reduce property loss through damage and prevent the loss of clues and evidence that are vital to determining the reason for the accident.

 Often, emergency services personnel (police, fire brigade and ambulance, and their Defence Force equivalents) are the first trained personnel to arrive at aircraft accident sites.
-This guide has been prepared by the Australian Transport Safety Bureau (ATSB) and the Directorate of Defence Aviation and Air Force Safety (DDAAFS) to assist these personnel to:
+This guide has been prepared by the Australian Transport Safety Bureau (ATSB) and the Defence Flight Safety Bureau (DFBS), formerly the Directorate of Defence Aviation and Air Force Safety (DDAAFS), to assist these personnel to:

 - understand the reporting requirements for military and civil aircraft accidents